dirigeants/klasa/guides/Advanced Commands/CommandsSubcommands.md

 };
 ```

-As you may notice it, the command does not have a `Command#run` method, but it has one method for each literal that is taken as first parameter, all of them lowercased.
+As you may notice it, the command does not have a `Command#run` method, but it has one method for each literal that is taken as the first parameter, all of them lowercased.
 That is, to simplify the following pattern used in many commands:

 ```javascript
 module.exports = class extends Command {